hejpriyanka/martech-data-warehouse-project/README.md

 The Streamlit app also displays sample data from the fact_sales, dim_products, and dim_customers tables to give viewers an idea of the raw data used in the project.

+## Credits

+Special thanks to [Baraa](https://www.datawithbaraa.com/) for his teachings which greatly contributed to the understanding of concepts & completion of this project.

 ## License

 This project is licensed under the MIT License.